 If one link is broken then the process is not working.

-I’d even go as far to say that your main job as a pastor is to oversee this discipleship process, look at what’s working and what needs to be adjusted.
+I’d even go as far as to say that your main job as a pastor is to oversee this discipleship process and look at what’s working and what needs to be adjusted.